Request For Comment on Draft Specification for The CXING Programming Language.

 These are separate descriptions for integer modulo operator and floating point fmod function in the C language, as such, an implementation may utilize these facilities in C. Any inconsistency between these 2 definitions in C are supposedly unintentional from the standard developer's perspective.

-All of mulexpr occur under arithmetic context.
+All of mulexpr are computed under arithmetic context.

 add-expr % addexpr